podium-lib/podium-lib.github.io/docs/podlet/podlet_to_podlet_communication.md

 ## The use case

-Say podlet A contains an input field where a user can input a new reminder and podlet B contains a list of all reminders.
+If podlet A contains an input field where a user can input a new reminder and podlet B contains a list of all reminders.

 When a user inputs a new reminder in podlet A they would expect that the reminders list in podlet B is updated immediately with the new reminder.